wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/update-asset-info-transaction.md

-# Update Asset Info transaction
+# Update Asset Info Transaction

-An **Update Asset Info transaction** — a [transaction](/en/blockchain/transaction/) that changes name and description of [asset](/en/blockchain/token/) issued before.
+Update asset info transaction modifies the name and description of token.

-> The Update Asset Info transaction is added since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
-Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/) only.
+> The update asset info transaction type is added since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

-The asset name and/or description can be changed:
+The token name and/or description can be changed:
-* on Mainnet and Testnet – after 100,000 or more blocks from the last change (or the asset issue);
+* on Mainnet and Testnet: after 100,000 or more blocks from the last change (or the token issue);
-* on Stagenet – after 10 or more blocks.
+* on Stagenet: after 10 or more blocks.

+## Fee

+The minimum fee for an update asset info transaction is 0.001 WAVES, in case of a [smart asset](/en/blockchain/token/smart-asset) 0.005 WAVES.

+If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.

 ## JSON Representation